 IEEE Participation in ITU-T

-IEEE is a sector member of the ITU-T. For more information about IEEE's participation in the ITU-T contact the International Program Office.
+IEEE is a sector member of the ITU-T. For more information about IEEE's participation in the ITU-T contact the Global Activities Office.

 Access to ITU-T Recommendations/Working Documents

 IEEE has access to the ITU Electronic Library of documents, access can be obtained by requesting an ITU TIES account.
 Submit your request for a TIES account, via the ITU website, where IEEE will authorize the request and create the new TIES account.

 Already submitted a request for a TIES account?
 Check the status now.

 Recommendations are the main product of ITU-T and currently number more than 3100 Recommendations.
 Recommendations are standards that define how telecommunication networks operate and interwork.
 ITU-T Recommendations are non-binding; however they are generally complied with due to their high quality and because they guarantee the interconnectivity of networks and enable telecommunication services to be provided on a worldwide scale.
 Other ITU-T products include handbooks and supplements.